pdf-association/pdf-issues/docs/32000-2-2020/clause07.md

     <td>
       <p>
         (<i>Required; shall not be an indirect reference</i>)
-        <del onMouseEnter="mouseEnter(this)" data-issue="149" data-iso="approved">The total number of entries in the PDF file’s cross-reference table, as defined by the combination of the original section and all update sections.
+        <del onMouseEnter="mouseEnter(this)" data-issue="149" data-iso="approved">The total number of entries in the PDF file's cross-reference table, as defined by the combination of the original section and all update sections.
 Equivalently, this value shall be 1 greater than the highest object number defined in the PDF file.</del>
         <ins onMouseEnter="mouseEnter(this)" data-issue="149" data-iso="approved">This value shall be 1 greater than the highest object number defined in the PDF file.</ins>
       </p>
-      <p class="hangingindent"><ins onMouseEnter="mouseEnter(this)" data-issue="149" data-iso="approved">NOTE 1: this is equivalent to the total number of entries in the PDF file’s cross-reference table, as defined by the combination of the original section and all update sections (see 7.5.4 "Cross-reference table").</ins></p>
+      <p class="hangingindent"><ins onMouseEnter="mouseEnter(this)" data-issue="149" data-iso="approved">NOTE 1: this is equivalent to the total number of entries in the PDF file's cross-reference table, as defined by the combination of the original section and all update sections (see 7.5.4 "Cross-reference table").</ins></p>
       <p>Any object in a cross-reference section whose number is greater than this value shall be ignored and defined to be missing by a PDF reader.</p>
       <p class="hangingindent"><ins onMouseEnter="mouseEnter(this)" data-issue="522" data-iso="approved">NOTE 2: the value of <b>Size</b> does not decrease in incremental updates.</ins></p>
     </td>